juancarlospaco/awesome-streaming-tools/README.md

-it is like an alternative to Patreon and similar services, when you stream on a fixed constant schedule eventually people will start asking for a way to Donate to you, this is the only service we can find that do not take a big chunk of your donation, with this service 100% of the money goes to you.
+it is like an alternative to Patreon and similar services, when you stream on a fixed constant schedule eventually people will start asking for a way to Donate to you, this is the only service we can find that do not take a big chunk of your donation, with this service 100% of the money goes to you, as far as we know it works internationally.

 # Requisites